 I’ve been to the hotel where King began writing the book.
 It doesn’t quite look like the Overlook, but it has similarities.
 As you stand in front of it, facing the beautiful Rockies, you can’t help but think of the indelible images Kubrick and King both had part in creating.
 Even if they disagreed on how the movie turned out.

 The Shining 1980-U.S. 142 min.
 Color.
 Produced and directed by Stanley Kubrick.
 Screenplay: Stanley Kubrick, Diane Johnson.
 Novel: Stephen King.
 Cinematography: John Alcott.
 Production Design: Roy Walker.
 Cast: Jack Nicholson (Jack Torrance), Shelley Duvall (Wendy Torrance), Danny Lloyd (Danny Torrance), Scatman Crothers, Barry Nelson, Joe Turkel.

 Trivia: European version runs 115 min.
 Robert De Niro and Robin Williams were allegedly considered for the part of Jack.
-Followed by Doctor Sleep (2019); remade as a miniseries, The Shining (1997), and analyzed in the documentary Room 237 (2012).
+Followed by Doctor Sleep (2019); remade as a miniseries, The Shining (1997).
+The film was analyzed in the documentary Room 237 (2012).